owaisbhat/downloadmyvinyl-wp-/plugins/user-meta-manager/readme.txt

 1. screenshot-1.png The User Meta Manager Home screen.

 == Changelog ==

+= 3.0.0 =
+Bug fix.
+Fixed a bug which caused default html markup to not be set.

+= 2.2.9 =
+You can now change the HTML markup for the custom field output.
+Look in the User Meta Manager contextual help tab under Plugin Settings for new options.

 = 2.2.8 =
 Custom profile fields are now automatically added to the user registration form and the Add New User form.
 Confirmed compatibility with WordPress version 3.5.2.
 Fixed a pagination bug.
 Added a couple of PHP API methods for testing meta data.